The 30-Day Cardio Challenge (Yes, You Can Watch Netflix While You Do It)

 Let us just start by saying: Non-runners, don’t click away!
 This challenge is for you, just as much as it is for the pavement-pounders.
 Okay, so maybe the weather outside is frightful, or maybe you simply prefer the treadmill over the park for its proximity to creature comforts like water and the bathroom.
-If you’re among the many who view the treadmill as a necessarily evil for staying in shape, we hope to change your opinion.
+If you’re among the many who view the treadmill as a necessarily evil for staying in shape (or just kind of evil in general — we do have some evidence for that), we hope to change your opinion.

 This 30-day challenge does just that, taking you through bouts of walking and running, interval-style.
 Established runners, your intervals can be jogging and running.
 Intervals are not only more enjoyable and less boring than a long run at a steady pace; periods of both intensity and recovery have been shown to be more effective at improving cardiorespiratory capacity — a.k.a. your aerobic health — than the typically slower slog of a maintained pace over the same length of time.
 Bonus: Intervals burn more calories, too.
 In addition to playing with speed, in some of these workouts, you’ll adjust the incline, too.
 This creates indoor “hills” to summit, building strength.